 These zoodles with pesto make a perfect light and summery meal that’s dairy free and grain free!
 Perfect on its own or with grilled chicken or shrimp.

-Well, summer is officially here!
+Well, summer is nearly here!
 Have you been tending your garden?
 Heading to the Farmer’s markets on the weekend?

-We’ve been enjoying lighter meals during the hot weather, and this weekend I made these zoodles with pesto and knew I wanted to share them with you right away.
+We’ve been enjoying lighter meals during the warmer weather, and this weekend I made these zoodles with pesto and knew I wanted to share them with you right away.

 Light, delicious, and full of flavor from lemon, basil, and garlic, these zoodles with pesto are just right for hot summer days.